colin31472/CS447-UIUC-2025S/README.md

-# CS 447: Natural Language Processing (2025 Spring)
+# CS 447: Natural Language Processing (Spring 2025)

 This repository contains my implementations for homework assignments from CS 447 (Spring 2025), focused on core NLP techniques using machine learning.